Dashboard Guide

 Link to section: How do I add a provider API key for proxy mode (BYOK)?How do I add a provider API key for proxy mode (BYOK)?

-Go to Proxy > Proxy (BYOK) and click Add API Key.
+Go to Proxy > API Keys (BYOK) and click Add API Key.
 Select provider, enter your API key, optionally add a nickname, and save.

 Link to section: Can I have multiple keys for the same provider?Can I have multiple keys for the same provider?